-My debut picture book “A Box Story” has won the Moonbeam Children’s Book Awards, Literary Classics, Pinnacle Awards and the National Indie Excellence Book Awards.
-In 2014, I launched a Kickstarter campaign which funded the all-ages graphic adventure book, “The Tall Tales of Talbot Toluca.”
-My most recent books include the macabre children’s fairytale, “The Stumps of Flattop Hill” (One Peace Books) and the parenting parody book, “HURTS LIKE A MOTHER” (Doubleday).
+My debut picture book “A Box Story” has won the Moonbeam Children’s Book Awards, Literary Classics, Pinnacle Awards, and the National Indie Excellence Book Awards.
+In 2014, I launched a Kickstarter campaign that funded the all-ages graphic adventure book, “The Tall Tales of Talbot Toluca.”
+My most recent books include the macabre children’s fairytale, “The Stumps of Flattop Hill” (One Peace Books), and the parenting parody book, “HURTS LIKE A MOTHER” (Doubleday).

 DIANNE MACMILLAN has been writing for children for many years and have published 24 books and numerous magazine articles.
 Ramadan & Id Al Fitr, Life in Deciduous Forest, and Diwali-Hindu Festival of Lights were selected for the California Readers Collection.
 Cheetah was selected for NSTA/CBC Outstanding Science and Science Books and Films Best Book.
 “SCBWI has always been an important part of my writing career.
 I’ve been a member almost since the beginning.
 I was the first Regional Advisor of Orange County and San Bernardino County in CA. Now I’m happily writing from NV.”